Sport in Qatar

 Throughout the years, Qatar has been the venue for many other international championships, including the 2006 Asian Games, the 2015 Men’s Handball World Championship, the 2015 AIBA World Boxing Championship, the 48th Artistic Gymnastics World Championships, the International Handball Federation Super Globe and the 2019 ANOC World Beach Games as well as the 2019 FIFA Club World Cup.
 We also look forward to hosting the 2020 FIFA Club World Cup, the IJF Masters 2020 and the 2023 FINA World Championships.

 Annual international tournaments held in Qatar include the ExxonMobil Qatar Open (tennis), the Commercial Bank Qatar Masters (golf) and the MotoGP Superbike Championship.

-We are also incredibly proud to host the 2022 World Cup, the first in the Arab World, to help change perceptions and drive development across the entire region.
+We are incredibly proud to be hosting the 2022 World Cup, the first in the Arab World, to help change perceptions and drive development across the entire region.